wonderhoss/caribou/README.md

 Command can be one of:
-list       - List all AWS regions available with the credentials provided getsgid    - Get the ID of the default AWS Security Group Caribou will use
+list       - List all AWS regions available with the credentials provided getsgid    - Get the ID of the default AWS Security Group Caribou will use deploy_master - Deploy the Caribou Master Node master_status - Get the status of the currently deployed Caribou Master Node shutdown   - Shutdown the Caribou Cluster

 Specific options:
-    -k, --awskeyid ID                      The AWS key ID to use -r, --region REGION                    The AWS region to use -s GROUPNAME, --security-group-name    The AWS EC2 Security Group name to use -f, --cfgfile FILE                     Load configuration from FILE -v, --verbose                          Show verbose logging
+    -a, --awskeyid ID                The AWS key ID to use -r, --region REGION              The AWS region to use -k, --keypair-name NAME          The key pair name to use for master node -i, -master-instance-type TYPE
+    -t, --master-image-id ID
+    -s GROUPNAME,                    The AWS EC2 Security Group name to use --security-group-name
+        --new-key                    When deploying a new EC2 instance, also create a new keypair if none is provided --key-file FILE              SSH public key to import -f, --cfgfile FILE               Load configuration from FILE -v, --verbose                    Show verbose logging
     -h, --help                       Show this message
         --version                    Show version information
 ```

 ##Notes